Herdubreid/aisShell/README.md

 The associated source code can also be downloaded from the [Release Tab](https://github.com/Herdubreid/aisShell/releases).

 ## Run
-Run `aisShell.exe` in the fully contained package and use `dotnet aisShell.dll` in the framework depended package.
+Run `aisShell.exe` in the fully contained package or use `dotnet aisShell.dll` in the framework depended package.
 The framework dependent package requires installation of [Net Core 2](https://www.microsoft.com/net/download) runtime.